-- 1. SCOPE - 1.1.
+- 1.1.
 This Regulation applies to the steering equipment of vehicles of categories M, N and O. 1/ - 1.2.
-It does not cover steering equipment with a purely pneumatic transmission. - 1.3.
+The Regulation It does not cover steering equipment with a purely pneumatic transmission. - 1.3.
 The Regulation does not cover autonomous steering systems.
-Until such time as harmonised provisions concerning data transmission protocols are incorporated into the Regulation, Contracting Parties may approve such systems for national use according to national or other international requirements or standards and by applying the principles of annex 6 to this Regulation. - 1.4.
+Until such time as harmonized provisions concerning data transmission protocols are incorporated into the Regulation, Contracting Parties may approve such systems for national use according to national or other international requirements or standards and by applying the requirements of paragraph 5.1. and the principles of annex 6 to this Regulation. - 1.4.
 Automatically commanded steering systems may only be approved for use in traffic situations below a maximum speed of 50 km/h or for manoeuvring or parking operations. - 1.5.
-Automatically commanded and corrective steering systems may only be approved where the driver retains overall control of the vehicle and is required to remain alert to, or aware of, its direction and path. - 1.6.
-Full power steering systems fitted to trailers in which the energy is transmitted from the towing vehicle are not covered by this Regulation until standards for the energy media connectors have been agreed. - 1.7.
-Electric control of full power steering systems fitted to trailers, other than additional steering systems, is not covered by this Regulation until ISO 11992 has been amended to include requirements for steering control functions(s) (see paragraph 5.2.3.1.) - 2.
+Automatically commanded and corrective steering systems may only be approved where the driver retains overall control of the vehicle and is required to remain alert to, or aware of, its direction and path. - 1.6 1.4.
+Full power steering systems fitted to trailers in which the energy is transmitted from the towing vehicle are not covered by this Regulation until standards for the energy media connectors have been agreed. - 1.7 1.5.
+Electric control of full power steering systems fitted to trailers, other than additional steering systems, is not covered by this Regulation until ISO 11992 has been amended to include requirements for steering control functions(s). (see paragraph 5.2.3.1.) - 2.
 DEFINITIONS